Unsuitable-Terrain/gittris-gaming/WINE Prefixes.md

 <div id='usingprefixes' />

 ## *How do I interact with an existing WINE prefix?*
-Again, set the WINEPREIX variable to its directory, so any WINE-related commands after that will be executed in that prefix.
+Again, set the WINEPREFIX variable to its directory, so any WINE-related commands after that will be executed in that prefix.
 So if you did...
 ```
 export WINEPREFIX=/home/user/myprefix